4/24/2025

 Chief Financial Officer

-Yeah, I think if you take out the till comments I made earlier, you can kind of infer from that, you know, if you want to do quarterly production.
+Yeah, I think if you take kind of the two comments I made earlier, you can kind of infer from that, you know, if you want to do quarterly production.
 Again, we don't get too tied up in looking at quarterly production and even annual production levels.
 You know, we have kind of a range.
-We've been in the last few years and I would expect going forward would be in that sort of range plus, you know, the volumes associated with Apex.
-But again, you know, we're selling for free cash flow per share as opposed to any particular production level target.
+We've been in the last few years, and I would expect going forward we'd be in that sort of range, plus, you know, the volumes associated with APEXed.
+But again, we're selling for free cash flow per share as opposed to any particular production-level target.

 speaker